Connect your Fulfillment account, send orders to your Fulfillment provider, add Fulfillment SKUs to product records.

 The above rule will apply to the entire order, sending all items in the order to fulfillment.
-If some items in an order go to fulfillment, but others do not, or the items need to be fulfilled by separate fulfillment centers, do not use this process as the creation of multiple shipments for an order cannot yet be automated.
+If some items in an order go to fulfillment, but others do not, or the items need to be fulfilled by separate fulfillment centres, do not use automation rules as the creation of multiple shipments for an order cannot yet be automated.

 The SKU ShipStation sends to your fulfillment provider must match the SKU the provider has listed for that product.
-If the SKU that imports from your store matches the FBA or Shipwire SKU for that item, you have no further steps to take!
+If the SKU that imports from your store matches the Fulfillment Provider's SKU for that item, you have no further steps to take!

-If the FBA or Shipwire SKU is different than the SKU from your store, however, you must enter a Fulfillment SKU in ShipStation before you can successfully send orders for fulfillment.
+If the Fulfillment Provider SKU is different than the SKU from your store, however, you must enter a Fulfillment SKU in ShipStation before you can successfully send orders for fulfillment.